-My first post will tell you how to prepare for your New Zealand road trip and how to rent a campervan.
-Then we cross the mountains from Christchurch in the east to Greymouth in the west.
+The first post will tell you how to prepare for a New Zealand road trip and how to rent a campervan.
+After that we will cross the mountains from east to west.

-Driving distance Christchurch to Greymouth is 250 km and you will climb up to 920 m.
-See my South Island road trip map for exact locations and driving route.
+The drive from Christchurch to Greymouth is 250 km and the road climbs up to 920 m.
+See the South Island road trip map above for exact locations and driving route.

 2. South Island West Coast

-We were travelling in autumn and it was cloudy and a sometimes rainy at first but lower down the coast the skies were clear and we had beautiful sunshine.
+As we were travelling in autumn it was cloudy, rainy and windy at times.
+Until lower down on the coast the skies were clear again and we had beautiful sunny days.

-Our West Coast drive was 370 km which we did in two days, spending a day hiking to Fox and Franz Josef glaciers.
+Our West Coast drive was 370 km which we did in two days, including a hiking day to the fantastic Fox and Franz Josef Glaciers.